It is an indication that the baby is not well in the womb; it is a rare complication of childbirth.

 - Intrauterine growth retardation.

-- Meconium-stained amniotic fluid (a condition in which meconium, a baby’s first stool, is present in amniotic fluid that can block the fetal airways).
+- Meconium-stained amniotic fluid (a situation in which meconium, a baby’s first stool, is present in amniotic fluid that can block the fetal airways).

 - Contractions that are too strong or too close together.